philipbeel/Tweetable/README.md

 ### Plugin parameters

-	limit: {Iteger},            // Number of tweets to show
+	limit: {Integer},           	// Number of tweets to show
 	username: {String},     		// @username tweets to display
 	time: {Boolean},            	// Display date
 	retweets: {Boolean},        	// Discount retweets false
 	replies: {Boolean},         	// Filter out @replies if true
 	failed: {String}				// Text to display when API returns no results
 	rotate: {Boolean}				// Displays only one tweet at a time
-	speed: {Iteger}		     	// Speed in milliseconds to display each tweet if rotating
+	speed: {Integer}		     	// Speed in milliseconds to display each tweet if rotating
 	append: {String}				// Appended position
 	loading: {String}				// Loading tweets text
-	HTML5: {Boolean}			// Confirm if HTML5 is supported (timeago support)
+	HTML5: {Boolean}				// Confirm if HTML5 is supported (timeago support) cacheInMilliseconds {Integer}	// Time to keep the most recent tweets in cache before requesting new ones
 	onComplete: {Object}			// Function callback after event triggered

 ### Changelog

+#### 2.1
+* Added caching for improved performance
+* Made code more moduler

 #### 2.0
 * Added suppot for jQuery 1.8 getJSON promise interface